 [R]estricting just one permission but allowing all others results in a defenseless sandbox.

-Some of these permissions — such as the access to the entire ‘sun’ package — are ubiquitous in packages, so you may not be able to do this.
+Some of these permissions are ubiquitious, such as the access to the entire 'sun' package.
 Still, if you have an application server, you should look at the policy file and see if any of the above permissions are explicitly granted.

 The Orthodox Sandbox